rapidhere/grunt-simple-commonjs/README.md

 # grunt-simple-commonjs

 > A Simple tool that wrapper a CommonJS Project into a single file for client side usage

+## Note
-> Note that this is just a simple CommonJS wrapper
+This is just a simple CommonJS wrapper

-> Currently you can only use require, exports, and module.exports
+Currently you can only use require, exports, and module.exports

-> And only .json and .js files can be imported
+And only .json and .js files can be imported

-> This plugin is still under development, for issues please contact me on github
+This plugin is still under development, for issues please contact me on github

-> And I'm a freshman in fudan university, this is my first plugin for Grunt, thx for supporting me :)
+And I'm a freshman in fudan university, this is my first plugin for Grunt, thx for supporting me :)

 ## Getting Started
 This plugin requires Grunt `~0.4.2`